90 days from today is Mon, 05 October 2020

 How many forces use spit and bite guards?

-A total of 42 of the 43 forces we represent, plus the British Transport Police and Police Scotland, have approved the use of spit and bite guards.
+Avon and Somerset were one of the first forces to personally issue Spit and Bite Guards and that was because of the influence your Federation asserted on the Force.
+Nationally all 43 forces, plus the British Transport Police and Police Scotland, have approved the use of spit and bite guards.
 A number of forces have made the guards available to frontline officers in the last year, including Devon & Cornwall, Gloucestershire, Durham, City of London and the Met.